Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Conclusion

 \section{Conclusion}

-This work studies the intersection of DP and fairness.
-By its very nature, the DP definition enforces a certain level of unfairness as a single individual, or by group privacy a small group of individuals, will only have a limited impact on the outcome of a DP algorithm.
-However, the group privacy bounds weaken exponentially with the size of the group and quickly become vacuous.
-As such, they are not sufficient to explain the unfairness seen in most practical applications.
+This work studies the intersection of DP and disparate impact.
+While DP ensures that the influence of any individual (or a small group, via group privacy) on the algorithm’s output is limited, these guarantees do not address disparities in model accuracy across demographic subgroups.
+In practice, smaller or minority groups often suffer reduced accuracy under DP training.
+Group privacy bounds, which degrade exponentially with group size, are too weak to capture this phenomenon and thus cannot explain the disparate-impact issues observed empirically.

-To improve practical fairness of DP learning, this work introduces bounded adaptive clipping, a novel mechanism aimed at mitigating the disparate impacts caused by unbounded adaptive clipping or constant clipping under differential privacy.
-By introducing a tunable lower bound for clipping, our method reduces excessive suppression of gradients from underrepresented and confusable groups, alleviating disparate impacts and improving worst-class performance.
-Extensive experiments across image and tabular datasets show that bounded adaptive clipping outperforms existing methods, demonstrating a robust balance between privacy, fairness, and utility.
+To improve the practical disparate-impact behavior of DP learning, this work introduces bounded adaptive clipping, a novel mechanism aimed at mitigating the disparate impacts caused by clipping under differential privacy.
+By introducing a tunable lower bound for clipping, our method reduces excessive suppression of gradients from minority and confusable groups, alleviating disparate impacts and improving worst-class performance.
+In particular, our analyses demonstrate that bounded adaptive clipping lies on the empirical Pareto frontier: no alternative method simultaneously attains higher overall utility and lower disparate impact or higher worst-group performance.

 Our key findings highlight the advantages of bounded adaptive clipping, including significant improvements in worst-class accuracy and improved robustness, both with optimal hyperparameters and during differentially private hyperparameter tuning.
 By providing smoother hyperparameter landscapes and achieving competitive performance with small total $\varepsilon$, our approach alleviates the challenges associated with HPO under privacy constraints.